Are you doing all 10 below?

-It was around 5:40 pm and I get a call from the buyer’s agent on one of my listings in which we were UC (under contract.)
+It was around 5:40 pm and I receive a call from the buyer's agent on one of my listings in which we were UC (under contract.)

 She had the buyer's lender on the line (who was also her preferred lender) and they needed to either extend or cancel the contract based on the finance/appraisal deadline.